Photo credit: Super Healthy Kids

 Everyone gets bored with the basic sandwich (though it does have its place!), but not all parents have the time or desire to whip up an amazing bento box lunch.
 And yet relying on school lunch or supermarket convenience foods is not necessarily the best for your budget or your kid’s health.
-Here are 10 ideas to take you beyond the basic sack lunch and into lunchroom stardom.
+Here are a few ideas to take you beyond the basic sack lunch and into lunchroom stardom.

 Smoothies can be a great way to pack in nutrition while providing a tasty treat.
 Speed up your smoothie prep by making green smoothie freezer packs in advance.
-Mix 1 cup greens (spinach, kale, arugula) plus 1 cup fruit (pineapple, banana, mango, strawberries) plus 1 tablespoon booster (chai seeds, flax seeds, nut butter) and freeze in freezer bags.
+Mix 1 cup greens (spinach, kale, arugula) plus 1 cup fruit (pineapple, banana, mango, strawberries) plus 1 tablespoon booster (chia seeds, flax seeds, nut butter) and freeze in freezer bags.
 Then the morning before school, blend with 1 cup milk and put in a thermos to enjoy later.

 Make-ahead tip: Buy large bags of frozen fruit and frozen greens next time you’re at the store and then pre-mix bags of frozen smoothie packs for a quick morning lunch prep.
 Smoothies also make delicious breakfasts!